 Samsung is well known for releasing flagship smartphones that consumers crave.
 But when it comes to the Galaxy Note series, the Note7 was a nightmare that could have taken the company down in a pocket of flames.
 However, the latest evolution of that line has been released, and Samsung hopes the Galaxy Note 8 will completely eclipse the shadows of its former self.

-This smart person's guide is a quick way to get up to speed on the Galaxy Note 8.
+This cheat sheet is a quick way to get up to speed on the Galaxy Note 8.
 We'll update this resource periodically when news and updates about this Samsung device are released.

 - What is the Samsung Galaxy Note 8?
 The Galaxy Note 8 phone is the latest iteration of the Note series.
 This flagship-level device comes with a digital pen and numerous security and productivity features that will be attractive to business users.